 Book Trade & Publishing in Berlin

 The publishing industry has also adapted to Berlin’s creative employment scene and lifestyle.
 A variety of publishers are based in the capital.
 Some have a long tradition, others are exciting new business ventures.
 Berliner Verlag and Axel Springer SE are among the largest of around 200 publishing houses in Berlin.
 They are both potential employers, as are Beuth Verlag, Suhrkamp Verlag and Schlehdorn Verlag.
 Educational publishers such as Cornelsen or Klett also have subsidiaries in Berlin.
 Many new formats such as audio books and podcasts are also produced here.
-Hörspielstudio, Hörbuchmanufaktur and O-Ton-Produktion are just three examples of companies in this sector.
+Hörspielstudio ans Hörbuchmanufaktur are just two examples of companies in this sector.

 In Berlin, there are approximately 250 bookshops and several reading cafés, providing job opportunities in consulting and sales.
 For detailed information about the book industry and its activities, as well as the special features of bookshops in Berlin and Brandenburg, please refer to the Berlin-Brandenburg Regional Office of the German Publishers and Booksellers Association – representing 222 bookshops and 189 publishers.

 Berlin’s printing industry comprises approx. 55 companies and 6,000 employees.
 Due to the many daily newspapers, magazines and books, as well as the daily production of official documents (ID papers, certificates, bank notes) needed by the capital’s almost 3.7 million residents, many small and large printing firms can be found in the capital, which handle this daily print volume.
 The Bundesdruckerei, Laserline and Pinguin Druck are just a few examples of companies that could be potential employers.
 Begin your job search now!
 It will be worth your while.